kataw/kataw/test/__snapshot__/ecma262/statements/try/invalid-cases.md

 ✖ A block-scoped variable cannot shadow a catch clause binding - start: 57, end: 59 ✖ 'catch' expected - start: 106, end: 111
 ✖ ')' is not allowed here.
 Did you mean ';'? - start: 147, end: 148
-✖ Cannot redeclare block-scoped variable - start: 171, end: 175
+✖ Cannot redeclare block-scoped variable 'foo' - start: 171, end: 175
-✖ Duplicate identifier - start: 199, end: 203
+✖ Duplicate bindingidentifier 'foo' - start: 199, end: 203
 ✖ A rest element cannot have an initializer - start: 242, end: 244
 ✖ ',' expected - start: 275, end: 276
 ✖ The parser expected to find a '}' to match the '{' token here - start: 275, end: 276